OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/crudops/README.md

                }

 So, we cannot delete a role that has been granted to one or more users.
-We must first deallocate that role from the user entry:
+We must first deallocate that role from the user entry.
+To do that we use a JSON Patch _remove_ operation setting the _value_ to an empty array as we know the user has only one role:

         $ curl --header "Content-type: application/json" \
                --header "X-OpenIDM-Username: openidm-admin" \